 In terms of design, the BMW M RR is equipped with aerodynamic wings or commonly called winglets in MotoGP.
 Part of the body is also embedded with carbon material, including the winglets.

 Although it still looks like the S 1000 RR, there are actually many alterations that have been given by the manufacturer.
-Not only the engine and body sectors but also the chassis, wheels, suspension, exhaust, braking, and features.
+Not only the engine and body sectors but also the chassis, wheels, suspension, exhaust, braking, and features, some these are great bikes to run, although some drivers like speeding which could cause accidents and injuries like strains and sprains because of the speed of these bikes, so is important to be careful when driving it and know how to deal with this if an accident happens.

 BMW has also reduced the weight to 192 kg, so it’s just suitable for the BMW M 1000 RR to be the premier choice for racing-loving fans.